primary-services/primary-services/src/node-api/src/markdown/office-instructions.md

 - “I felt frustrated when …”
 - “I couldn’t figure out how to …”

-You could write these down and either share them privately (DM Sonya in Signal) or add them to the Democracy Hub volunteer Signal group.
-Sonya and Natalie will be there, helping with anything that you get stuck on.
+You could write these down and either share them privately or add them to the Democracy Hub volunteer Signal group.
+Melissa and Natalie will be there, helping with anything that you get stuck on.
 You’re welcome to chat with each other about the experience if you’d like to.
 You’re the few rad souls to be joining in doing this work, before we open the gates!

 ### Encountering Bugs